MrG-bit/TerrariaCrowdControlMod/README.md

-# IMPORTANT NOTE: This mod is still in development and can not yet be downloaded.
-It is also not supported by Crowd Control yet.
+# IMPORTANT NOTE: Mod not available to public yet.

 # Terraria Crowd Control
 A mod for Terraria that allows the use of the [Crowd Control](https://crowdcontrol.live) Twitch extension.</br>